Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: Introduction

 \section{Introduction}

 One way to gain a better comprehension of the geometric structure of fractal sets is to delve into the study of their self-embedding mappings, especially affine mappings or even similitudes.
-Note that a similitude $f$ on $\R^d$ can be written as $f(x)=\lambda Ox+a$, where $\lambda\geq 0$ is the \emph{similarity ratio} (also \emph{contraction ratio} if $\lambda<1$), $O$ is an orthogonal transformation on $\R^d$ (the \emph{orthogonal part}) and $a\in\R^d$.
-Here a rough principle is that the imposition of additional restrictions on these sets usually corresponds to an increase in the constraints placed on their self-embedding mappings.
+Note that a similitude $f$ on $\R^d$ can be written as $f(x)=\lambda Ox+a$, where $\lambda\geq 0$ is the \emph{similarity ratio} (or \emph{contraction ratio} if $\lambda<1$), $O$ is an orthogonal transformation on $\R^d$ (the \emph{orthogonal part}) and $a\in\R^d$ (the \emph{translation part}).
+For convenience, we will refer to $f$ a \emph{self-embedding similitude} of a set $K\subset\R^d$ if $f(K)\subset K$.
+A general principle is that imposing additional restrictions on $K$ usually results in increased constraints on its self-embedding similitudes.

-A pioneering work in this direction is a logarithmic commensurability theorem established by Feng and Wang~\cite{FW09}.
-This theorem asserts that if $K\subset\R$ is a self-similar set generated by a homogeneous iterated function system (IFS) with the open set condition and $f$ is a similitude with $f(K)\subset K$, then the contraction ratio of $f$ must be a rational power of the common ratio of mappings in the IFS.
-This result was later extended to higher dimensional cases by Elekes, Keleti and M\'ath\'e~\cite{EKM10}, albeit with the open set condition being substituted by the strong separation condition.
-If in addition the mappings in the corresponding IFS share a common contraction ratio and orthogonal part, the author~\cite{Xiao24} proved the relative openness of the embedded image.
-In~\cite{Alg201}, Algom characerized all affine self-embeddings of self-similar sets with the strong separation condition.
+Research in this direction traces back to Furstenberg~\cite{Fur67} who showed that if $A\subset \mathbb{T}:=\R/\Z$ is an infinite closed set invariant under the operations $\times 2 \pmod 1$ and $\times 3 \pmod 1$, then necessarily $A=\mathbb{T}$.
+A crucial reason is the multiplicative independence of $2$ and $3$, that is, neither is a rational power of the other.
+More recently, such phenomena have been greatly extended to the self-similar setting.
+Recall that a compact set $K\subset\R^d$ is called \emph{self-similar} if $K=\bigcup_{i=1}^p \varphi_i(K)$, where $\{\varphi_i\}_{i=1}^p$ is an iterated function system (IFS) consisting of contracting similitudes; see~\cite{Hut81}.
+In 2009, Feng and Wang~\cite{FW09} established a fundamental logarithmic commensurability theorem: if $K\subset\R$ is a totally disconnected \emph{homogeneous} self-similar set (meaning that all maps in the associated IFS share the same contraction ratio and orthogonal part) satisfying the open set condition, then any self-embedding similitude of $K$ must contract by a rational power of the common ratio.
+This result was later extended to higher dimensions and to inhomogeneous IFSs by Elekes, Keleti and M\'ath\'e~\cite{EKM10}, albeit with the open set condition being substituted by the strong separation condition.
+If in addition the IFS is homogeneous, the author~\cite{Xiao24} proved the relative openness of the embedded image.
+In~\cite{Alg201}, Algom characterized all affine self-embeddings of self-similar sets in the plane under the strong separation condition.

 For self-affine sets, however, there are much fewer existing results.
 One reason for this disparity is that a natural rescaling approach, which works well in the self-similar case, usually fails in the self-affine case due to the inherent distortion.
 Nevertheless, the classic family of Bedford-McMullen carpets, with their simple lattice structure and delicate intrinsic properties, presents an optimal subject for investigation.
 A formal definition is as follows.